 What Chihuahuas are known for

-With domed heads and prominent eyes, Chihuahuas come in almost any color combination from solid to marked or splashed.
-Typical colors for a Chihuahua’s coat include fawn, red, cream, chocolate, white, black and mixed.
+With domed heads and prominent eyes, Chihuahuas come in many color combinations from solid to marked or splashed.
+Typical colors are fawn, red, cream, chocolate, white, black or mixed.

-They have relatively long lives — ranging from 10 to 18 years.
-They can be picky eaters.
-At the same time, they are prone to low blood sugar and need to be fed often to avoid this.
+Chihuahuas live 10 to 18 years.
+Picky eaters, they are prone to low blood sugar.
+It’s important to feed them often to avoid this.
 As a result, they can be easy to overfeed.
-This can shorten their lives, lead to joint injuries, the collapse of their tracheas and chronic bronchitis.
+Gaining too much weight can shorten their lives, cause joint problems and lead to trachea collapse and chronic bronchitis.

-In the right environment, where the surrounding people understand their natures, Chihuahuas can be magnificently fun and enjoyable pets.
+In the right environment, with people who understand them, Chihuahuas are magnificently fun and enjoyable pets.